Sinaptik-AI/pandas-ai/README.md

 [![Downloads](https://static.pepy.tech/badge/pandasai)](https://pepy.tech/project/pandasai) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Open in Colab](https://camo.githubusercontent.com/84f0493939e0c4de4e6dbe113251b4bfb5353e57134ffd9fcab6b8714514d4d1/68747470733a2f2f636f6c61622e72657365617263682e676f6f676c652e636f6d2f6173736574732f636f6c61622d62616467652e737667)](https://colab.research.google.com/drive/1ZnO-njhL7TBOYPZaqvMvGtsjckZKrv2E?usp=sharing)

+## Translation

+To see the translation of this README.md in portuguese, go to this [link](./docs/READMEpt-br.md).

 PandasAI is a Python library that adds Generative AI capabilities to [pandas](https://github.com/pandas-dev/pandas), the popular data analysis and manipulation tool.
 It is designed to be used in conjunction with pandas, and is not a replacement for it.

 <!-- Add images/pandas-ai.png -->